suchja/generators/GoDocker/Design.md

 ### Disadvantages of this approach

-It seems strange to me that the *Tinkerforge source code* image, which probably changes frequently is a base image for the *Tooling for language bindings* image, which will not change frequently. *Is it better to have the image with the most frequent changes as top most image?*
+It seems strange to me that the *Tinkerforge source code* image, which probably changes frequently is a base image for the *Tooling for language bindings* image, which will not change frequently.

+This in fact is not a good design for docker's cache.
+The image *Tooling for language binding* needs to be built / pulled exactly once on each host.
+It should not change except a new python version or language specific tooling version is required.
+Fully utilizing the caching mechanism means that all layers of an image that will not or seldomly change should be built first.
+So it is really easy to rebuild only the parts that are changing.

 From a performance point of view this might be problematic due to frequent copying of all the Tinkerforge source code repositories.
 According to Jerome in [this article](https://jpetazzo.github.io/2015/01/19/dockerfile-and-data-in-volumes/) it is better to have big data separated from the service container.
 He proposes to first build the service container and based on that image define a data-only-container with the data in it.

 Avoiding this performance issue might be possible for this approach by simply not using a volume.
 As long as the directory containing the data is not defined as a volume, there should be no performance issue due to copying all data when starting a container from the image.

+Another issue to consider especially for Tinkerforge is the size of the repositories.
+There are repositories with a huge amount of data (e.g. `doc`).
+If it is required to frequently `git clone` the complete repository it takes a lot of time.
+*I'm not sure how to best deal with this*.

 ### Conclusion